artifex404/slack-dark-theme/readme.md

-# Discord Theme for Slack
+# Dark Theme for Slack

-An extensive theme to make Slack look like Discord!
+A dark theme to Slack to save your eyes!

 # Preview